arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ![lambdas3binaries Bucket Setup (1)](assets/s3_bucket_csvdests3int_1.png)

 After the bucket has been successfully created, it will be listed among the available S3 buckets.
-Select the newly created **CSV destination bucket** to proceed with additional configurations if necessary.
+If necessary, you can select the newly created **CSV destination bucket** to proceed with additional configurations.

 ![lambdas3binaries Bucket Setup (2)](assets/s3_bucket_csvdests3int_2.png)